Mexico bans influential ex-minister from holding public office | Politics

 Mexico bans influential ex-minister from holding public office

+Videgaray, who was widely viewed as the most influential minister under Mexico's last president, Enrique Pena Nieto, denied that he had made improper disclosures, saying on Twitter that he would appeal against the decision.
+Videgaray, who has consistently rejected any allegations of wrongdoing, said in a statement the SFP had identified ommissions in his asset declarations relating to bank accounts.

+A former Mexican senior Cabinet minister, Luis Videgaray, has been banned from holding jobs or positions in public service for 10 years for failing to properly disclose his assets while in office, the Mexican government said on Tuesday.

 The Public Administration Ministry (SFP) said it had applied the maximum possible sanction against Videgaray for making incorrect declarations for three years running during his time as finance minister and later as foreign minister.
-Videgaray, who was widely viewed as the most influential minister under Mexico's last president, Enrique Pena Nieto, did not immediately respond to a request for comment.
+Videgaray, who was widely viewed as the most influential minister under Mexico's last president, Enrique Pena Nieto, denied that he had made improper disclosures, saying on Twitter that he would appeal against the decision.

+Videgaray, who has consistently rejected any allegations of wrongdoing, said in a statement the SFP had identified ommissions in his asset declarations relating to bank accounts.
+However, in actual fact these were credit cards which he had mentioned in an annex to his declarations, and they had no outstanding debts on them at the time, Videgaray said.

 Asked publicly in February 2020 about his role in scandals in Mexico, including investigations relating to Pemex, Videgaray said that he had done good things and made mistakes as a policymaker, but that he stood by his track record.
 Videgaray was notified of the sanction on May 11, but the news was not made public until now due to the campaign for mid-term elections, which were held on Sunday, the SFP said.